 Let me begin by stating that I’m not a veterinarian.
 But I have had a lot of practice detecting fevers in dogs.
-Blitzen, the first Shar-pei we had, died just before his fourth birthday of kidney failure caused by Shar-pei Fever.
+Blitzen, our first Shar-pei, died just before his fourth birthday of kidney failure caused by Shar-pei Fever.

-Dr. Linda J. M. Tindle, DVM describes Familial Shar-Pei Fever as “a periodic fever syndrome that is characterized by random inflammatory events with high fever, sometimes with swelling about joint/s or face, that usually last 12-36 hours.”
+Dr. Linda J. M. Tindle, DVM described Familial Shar-Pei Fever as “a periodic fever syndrome that is characterized by random inflammatory events with high fever, sometimes with swelling about joint/s or face, that usually last 12-36 hours.”

 It’s often accompanied by amyloidosis, a condition that causes abnormal protein build up in the kidneys and liver, which can lead to early death from organ failure.